 For calculating the retirement benefit obligation, the benefit formula basis has been adopted for attributing projected benefits to periods.

-Past service cost is being amortized as incurred by the straight-line method over periods which are shorter than the average remaining years of service of the eligible employees (principally 5 to 15 years).
+Past service cost is being amortized as incurred by the straight-line method over periods which are shorter than the average remaining years of service of the eligible employees (principally 4 to 15 years).

-Actuarial gain and loss are amortized in the year following the year in which actuarial gain and loss are recognized by the straight-line method over periods which are shorter than the average remaining years of service of the eligible employees (principally 7 to 24 years).
-Certain foreign consolidated subsidiaries have adopted the corridor approach for actuarial gain and loss, and amortize them over the average remaining years of services of the eligible employees or the average life expectancy of the eligible employees.
+Actuarial gain and loss are amortized in the year following the year in which actuarial gain and loss are recognized by the straightline method over periods which are shorter than the average remaining years of service of the eligible employees (principally 7 to 25 years).
+Some foreign subsidiaries have adopted the corridor approach for actuarial gain and loss, and amortize them over the average remaining years of services of the eligible employees or the average life expectancy of the eligible employees.